Selina-Khatun/event-management/README.md

 ### 5. Our website  are accessible and fully functional on mobile devices.

-website name  : event management
+  - - - - website name  : event management

-Markup :  - - - -

    * # live site :
    [https://event-management-e3297.web.app]